pagkly/Zed/Investopedia4/Quarter Over Quarter (Q_Q).md

 **_(Current quarter - previous quarter) / previous quarter_**

 Certain economic reports are released quarterly and compared to previous quarters to indicate economic growth or decline.
-For example, the gross domestic product (GDP) report, released by the [[Bureau of Economic Analysis]](https://www.investopedia.com/terms/b/bea.asp) (BEA), is released on a quarterly basis and influences the decisions of the government, businesses, and individuals.
+For example, the [[Gross Domestic Product (GDP)|gross domestic product (GDP)]] report, released by the [[Bureau of Economic Analysis]](https://www.investopedia.com/terms/b/bea.asp) (BEA), is released on a quarterly basis and influences the decisions of the government, businesses, and individuals.

 The report shows how GDP has changed from one quarter to the next and can signal possible economic outcomes, such as a recession or depression, as a recession is considered to be a decline in GDP over two consecutive quarters.
-Analyzing the change in GDP from quarter to quarter will allow policymakers to make policy adjustments to avoid further economic fallout, for example, if they are witnessing a declining GDP.
+Analyzing the change in GDP from quarter to quarter [[Will|will]] allow policymakers to make policy adjustments to avoid further economic fallout, for example, if they are witnessing a declining GDP.

 ## Variations of Quarter Over Quarter (Q/Q)

-Other variations of Q/Q are month over month (M/M) and [[year-over-year]](https://www.investopedia.com/terms/y/year-over-year.asp) (YOY).
+Other variations of Q/Q are month over month (M/M) and [[year-over-year]](https://www.investopedia.com/terms/[[Y|y]]/year-over-year.asp) (YOY).
 The month over month measures growth over previous months but tends to be more volatile than Q/Q as the rate of change is affected by one-time events, such as natural disasters.
 The YOY measures changes in performance in one year over the previous year.
-YOY incorporates more data and thus provides a better long-term picture of the underlying report figure.
+YOY incorporates more data and thus provides a better long-term picture of the [[Underlying|underlying]] report figure.
 The Q/Q rate of change is typically more volatile than the YOY measurement but less volatile than the M/M figure.

 ## Real World Example